UWC Procedures

 5.11 Time Periods

 The time periods in the table below apply to the review of a formal complaint under this Section.
-The Secretary may extend a time period for good cause such as illness, holidays, the absence of parties or witnesses from campus, a concurrent criminal investigation, the complexity of the allegations, or the competing demands of other cases.
-The parties will be informed in writing by the Secretary if a time period is extended.
+The Chair may extend a time period for good cause such as illness, holidays, the absence of parties or witnesses from campus, a concurrent criminal investigation, the complexity of the allegations, or the competing demands of other cases.
+The parties will be informed in writing by the Director if a time period is extended.
 All time periods include weekends and holidays but not Yale’s winter recess.
 Deadlines that fall on a weekend or holiday will be extended to the following weekday.

 PROCESS